fransimo/esta-en-todos-nosotros/content/docs/bibliography/_index.md

 - [The Golden Chain of Orpheus](https://amzn.to/4gwzloI), Joscelyn Godwin
 - Shamanism and the Archaic Techniques of Ecstasy, Mircea Eliade
 - The Myth of the Goddess, Anne Baring and Jules Cashford
+- Alain Daniélou:
+  - While the Gods Play
+  - "Shiva and Dionysus".
+The Omnipresent Gods of Transcendence and Ectasy

 ## Artists